Peppermint Mocha Donuts

 Instructions

-• Preheat oven to 350°F and grease a
+• Preheat oven to 350°F and lightly coat a donut pan with nonstick spray.

 • In a large bowl, whisk together flour, cocoa powder, baking powder, and salt until combined.
 Whisk in sugar.